Can Solar Panels Power an RV Air Conditioner?

 After deducting the 30% Federal ITC discount, provided that there is no other state incentive or rebate, the cost comes to around $3202.

-That’s just the cost of the solar panel array mind you, to run one AC for 5 hours every day.
+That’s just the cost of the solar panel array, mind you, to run one AC for 5 hours every day.

 The Battery Bank

-A battery with a high storage capacity but a very low kW rating can provide the bare minimum electricity needed for small appliances for a long time period, like an entire day.
+A battery with a high storage capacity but a very low kW rating can provide the bare minimum electricity needed for small appliances for a long period, like an entire day.

 Or, one with low capacity but a high kW rating can power all the appliances in the RV for just a few hours.